DanMcInerney/LANs.py/README.md

 LANs.py
 ========

-Multithreaded asynchronous packet parsing/injecting arp spoofer.
+Multithreaded asynchronous packet parsing/injecting ARP poisoner.

-Individually arpspoofs the target box, router and DNS server if necessary.
+Individually poisons the ARP tables of the target box, the router and the DNS server if necessary.
 Does not poison anyone else on the network.
 Displays all most the interesting bits of their traffic and can inject custom html into pages they visit.
 Cleans up after itself.

 Prereqs: Linux, scapy, python nfqueue-bindings 0.4.3+, aircrack-ng, python twisted, BeEF (optional), and a wireless card capable of promiscuous mode if you choose not to use the -ip option